jmMeessen/blog-the-captains-shack/content/post/limeSurvey.md

 (see the github repository for details of the Captain's Shack Ansible setup scripts)

-The setup of Lime Survey reauires some manual configuration.
+The setup of Lime Survey requires some manual configuration.
 I didn't have the time to automate this.
 But it is definitely something to be done.
 At least backup the configuration and the database content.